TheClams/yarig/Readme.md

 ## Feature
   - [ ] Support for generics
+    - [x] Add description in generic definition
-    - [ ] Generics for register instance size
+    - [x] Generics for register instance size
     - [ ] Generics for optional register
     - [ ] Generics for optional pages
+    - [ ] Generics for field array: the field size would be defined by the max value (since struct are not parameterizable in SV) but the logic for out-of-range field element would be forced to 0
+    - [ ] The else part of generic should force unused signal to 0 to avoid lint warning ?
+(TBC)
   - [x] Support reset value as enum name
   - [ ] Support for AXI4 bus
   - [ ] Support pipe option RTL